BOOMYY/BOOMYY/README.md

   </a>
 </p>

+## :white_heart:Interests
+* Learning new skills and improving my current skills.
+* Apart from being a web and mobile developer, I enjoy listening to music, playing guitar and playing online games, specially NBA2k :slight_smile:
+* I am currently interested and exploring in front-end and back end.
+* I spend a large of amount of my free time to exploring the latest technology advancements in front-end and back-end web and mobile development world.

 ## :school_satchel:Education
 * National University - Manila, Philippines
   * Bachelor of Science in Information Technology Major in Mobile Web Applications | 2018 - Present